Let’s talk about CSS and React!

 </div>

-At the end of the day, you will want to simplify those cryptic class hieroglyphes somehow - likely defining a class to describe a group of classes.
-Which begs the question, what’s the point in all that hassle?
-Why not keep it plain and simple, be patient enough to really take the effort to understand the basic CSS and use the default mechanism that it offers.
-Not having that patience is a bad excuse for screwing up your code with Tailwind!
+At the end of the day, you will want to simplify those cryptic class hieroglyphes somehow - perhaps defining a class to describe a group of classes.
+Which begs the question, what’s the point of all that hassle?
+Why not rather keep it all plain and simple?
+Why not rather be patient enough to really take the effort to understand the basic CSS and use the default mechanisms that it offers to create great layouts.
+It’s important to have the patience to learn CSS properly because the lack of patience is a bad excuse for screwing up your code with Tailwind.

-I’ll be back to this exciting topic very soon.
+I’ll be back to these exciting topics very soon.
 Cheers!